 What's Sean like as a producer?

 He's a really good musician.
 He grew up around music and playing music, whereas maybe not so much for me.
 So he drove us to be better musicians.
 He pushed us from a technical, more musicianship standpoint.
 We've been pretty rudimentary for the last 15 years.
 I think we we do some stuff that's technically more surprising for us I think from a music theory standpoint.
 Like on a song like "Wayne," I was like, "That's us?"
 We actually sound like we know what we're doing.
 We know how to play for the first time ever.
 I think that's one quintessential thing that Sean brought as a producer.
-Like, we did a Beatles cover on there, "It Won't Be Long," and even just the structure of a Beatles song is actually way more complicated than I ever realised.
+Like, we did a Beatles cover on there, "It Won't Be Long," and even just the structure of a Beatles song is actually way more complicated than I ever realized.
 What's great about The Beatles is that it doesn't even sound complicated, but there's all these weird song structures and then I kind of learned about that.
 It needed explaining to me a bit more.
 I feel like we learned something there.

 You can take that forward.